Interactions-HSG/GEAR/GEAR-4-HAR/README.md

 ## Demo Video

-The file `GEAR_Video.mp4`shows a video of all three activities being recognized by by GEAR.
+The file `GEAR_Video.mp4`shows a video of all three activities being recognized by GEAR.

 ---